caprica64/caprica64/README.md

 - 👋 Hi, I’m Rodrigo Monteiro
 - 👀 I’m interested in ...
 Cloud projects, serverless architecture, Hashicorp Terraform, FreeBSD, Swift, the Moon, vintage computing
 - 🌱 I’m currently learning ...
-Terraform to automate AWS workloads in my company
+Terraform and Kubernetes to automate AWS workloads in my company and to our customers
-- 💞️ I’m looking to collaborate on ... cloud projects, BSD
+- 💞️ I’m looking to collaborate on ... cloud projects (for now AWS), FreeBSD
 - 📫 How to reach me ... on linkedin @ https://linkedin.com/in/rodmont

 <!---